 But it’s not just cosigners who are at risk.
 Borrowers could be headed for trouble and an unpleasant surprise too — which makes the case for cosigner release for helping both parties.

-According to a 2014 report by Consumer Financial Protection Bureau (CFPB), private student loan borrowers are finding out they are in default on their loans after the death of their cosigner.
+According to the most recent report by Consumer Financial Protection Bureau (CFPB) from 2014, private student loan borrowers are finding out they are in default on their loans after the death of their cosigner.

 As if dealing with the death of a loved one isn’t hard enough, having your loans go straight to default is salt on the wound.